Michael-Dang/Final-Project---Intro-to-Software-Engineering/README.md

+# CODE FREEZE: The main contents of this repository are located in the client and server folders.

 # CEG4110 Fall 2018 Project: SeeFood

-CODE FREEZE: The contents of this repository are mainly located in the client and server folder.

 You see food, I see food... can your phone see food?
 It better if you want to get an A in CEG 4110 this semester!

 For this semester's project you will implement a software product (written in the language of your choosing) that is able to ingest an image and tell the user whether or not it has food.
 The project involves: